Development assistance in Fiji

 Up to $12 million 2016-2020

-We are partnering with the International Finance Corporation (IFC) to support the Fiji Government achieve its economic development priorities on improving small-medium enterprise performance, building Fiji's international trade competitiveness, and stimulating private sector and foreign direct investment.
+We are partnering with the International Finance Corporation (IFC) to support the Fiji Government achieve its economic development priorities of improving small-medium enterprise performance, building Fiji's international trade competitiveness, stimulating private sector, foreign direct investment and provision of low-cost housing.

 This partnership has established ambitious goals, including generating USD200 million in new private sector investment and improving the economic empowerment of 10,000 women by June 2020.

-Significant work is underway in supporting the Fiji Government with the Green Bond initiative, Fiji's 2021 Tourism Development Plan, a market assessment for the Special Economic Zone in the western region, and a review of Fiji's Investment Policy Framework and Act.
+Significant work is underway in supporting Fiji's 2021 Tourism Development Plan, a market assessment for the Special Economic Zone in the western region, and a review of Fiji's Investment Policy Framework and Act.
 Under the partnership, we are also supporting the Fiji Government’s efforts to introduce disaster risk insurance to low-income households.

 Institutional Partnerships Program (IPP)